Satriawidy/ortvay_2026/README.md

-This repository contains my attempts at the 2026 Rudolf Ortvay Physics Competition.
+This repository contains my attempts at the 2026 Rudolf Ortvay Physics Competition (except problem 10 and 16 which I missed the deadline).
 These are by no means a correct answers nor a solutions.